How to Overcome Learned Helplessness

 3. I pick up the various boxes necessary for the project and remain hopeful for a simple and uneventful assembly.

 4. I return home, quickly open the boxes and pull out thousands of pieces.
-I remember the dozens of times that I have tried this before and failed or gave up.
+I remember the dozens of times I tried this before and failed or gave up.
 My heart sinks.

 5. I leave it for my husband.

-I am often asked by parents and teachers how to “motivate” a child who demonstrates learned helplessness.
-The child may refuse to participate in class activities, complete assignments, help around the house or put more effort into sports or extracurricular activities.
+Parents and teachers often ask me how to “motivate” a child who demonstrates learned helplessness.
+The child may refuse to participate in class activities, complete assignments, help around the house, or put more effort into sports or extracurricular activities.
 I have heard children described as “lazy” and “manipulative” in moments of dire frustration by well-meaning adults.
 It is a tricky spot to be in as an adult.
 We do not want to enable our children toward excessive dependence on us; at the same time, we do not want to see them struggle.

 Our job as the adults is to gently guide our children toward independence and provide emotional support when they inevitably fall.
 Below are four ways to support our children and increase their self-esteem and confidence.